First weeks of middle school can lead to anxiety for your child

 Sleep is a critical aspect for everyone’s health, but it’s especially important for children.
 Sleep gives them time for both their body and mind to recharge.
 Adequate sleep is very important, because it helps their brain develop.
 It also gives us time for an emotional reset – we often have a fresh perspective after a good night’s sleep, making it easier to take on new challenges and deal with daily stress of being a teenager.

 Dr. Ulmer is a board-certified pediatrician experienced in caring for healthy children as well as children with special health care needs.
 She enjoys caring for a variety of children’s needs, ranging from acute illnesses to complicated long term needs.
-Dr. Ulmer’s practice is located at the Regional Health Medical Clinic-North Avenue in Spearfish.
-She also travels regularly to the Regional Health Medical Clinic in Newcastle.
+Dr. Ulmer’s practice is located at the Monument Health Medical Clinic-North Avenue in Spearfish.
+She also travels regularly to the Monument Health Medical Clinic in Newcastle.